Valdemar II of Denmark: Marriages

 Before his first marriage, Valdemar had been betrothed to Rixa of Bavaria, daughter of the Duke of Saxony.
 When that arrangement failed, he married first Dagmar of Bohemia, also known as Margaret of Bohemia, in 1205.
 She was the daughter of King Ottokar I of Bohemia by his first wife, Adelaide of Meissen, and soon became popular with the Danes.
 By this marriage, Valdemar had a son, Valdemar the Young, whom he elevated as co-king at Schleswig in 1218.
 Valdemar the Young was accidentally shot while hunting at Refsnæs in North Jutland in 1231.
 Queen Dagmar died in childbirth in 1212.
-Old folk ballads say that on her death bed, she begged Valdemar to marry Kirsten, the daughter of Karl von Rise, and not the "beautiful flower", Berengaria of Portugal (Bengerd).
+Old folk ballads say that on her death bed, she begged Valdemar to marry Kirsten, the daughter of Karl von Rise, and not the "beautiful flower", Berengaria of Portugal (Bengjerd).
 In other words, she predicted Berengaria's sons' fight over the throne would bring trouble to Denmark.

-After Margaret's death, in order to build good relations with Flanders, Valdemar married Berengária of Portugal in 1214.
+After Dagmar's death, in order to build good relations with Flanders, Valdemar married Berengaria of Portugal in 1214.
 She was the orphan daughter of King Sancho I of Portugal and Dulce of Aragon, and a sister of Ferdinand, Count of Flanders, with whom she stayed until her marriage.
-Queen Berengária was beautiful, but so hard-hearted that she was generally hated by the Danes until her early death, in childbirth, in 1221.
-Valdemar's two wives played a prominent role in Danish ballads and myths – Dagmar as the soft, pious, and popular ideal wife, and Berengária as the beautiful and haughty woman.
+Queen Berengaria was beautiful, but so hard-hearted that she was generally hated by the Danes until her early death, in childbirth, in 1221.
+Valdemar's two wives played a prominent role in Danish ballads and myths – Dagmar as the soft, pious, and popular ideal wife, and Berengaria as the beautiful and haughty woman.

 Issue

-With his first wife, Dagmar of Bohemia, whom he wed in 1205, Valdamar had the following children:
+With his first wife, Dagmar of Bohemia, whom he wed in 1205, Valdemar had the following children: